 SA2 would like to inform that currently there has not been proper Release 20 item to address this issue in SA2.

-For decision on whether and how to support for N6 measurement exposure service, SA2 requires further detailed scenario and requirement for N6 delay exposure to SA6-defined entity (considered as AF from SA2 perspective) in order to design the details for NEF API required to support such an exposure service.
+For decision on whether and how to support for N6 measurement exposure service in Release 20, SA2 requires further detailed scenario and requirement for N6 delay exposure to SA6-defined entity (considered as AF from SA2 perspective) in order to design the details for NEF API required to support such an exposure service.
 SA2 kindly asks SA6 to provide further details on scenario and requirement for N6 measurements.

 2. Actions: